dgreif/ring/homebridge/README.md

     * Note: doorbell event notifications should be configured via settings on the camera feed
     * Can be hidden with `hideDoorbellSwitch`

-**Please Note - there is not a live feed, just snapshots from the camera.**  The snapshots work great for seeing who is at the door, or what's going on when motion is detected.
-Live feeds are much more complicated to implement and are not functional at this time.
-Please see https://github.com/dgreif/ring/issues/35 if you want more details.
+**Battery Camera Limitations** - Ring cameras that have batteries (even if they are wired) only refresh their snapshot image every 10 minutes (vs 30 seconds for wired cameras).

-**Battery Camera Limitations** - Ring cameras that have batteries (even if they are wired) only refresh their snapshot image every 10 minutes (vs 30 seconds for wired cameras)
+Because of this limitation, most snapshots for these cameras will be stale (meaning they could have been taken minutes or hours in the past).
-To avoid "No Response" messages from HomeKit while it waits several minutes for the snapshots to update, the homebridge plugin instead returns the last snapshot after 5 seconds of waiting.
-Snapshots that you see in Home and in notifications are _most likely old, even if they say they are from "now"_.
-This is a limitation of the camera and I don't see any possible workarounds.
+This is limitation of the Ring api does not have a good workaround at this point.

 If you turn on notifications for the motion sensors, or for any doorbell camera, you will get rich notifications from HomeKit with a snapshot from the camera